-The Institute is now gearing up for its fourth Semester of Study for the fall of 2014
+The Institute is gearing up for Semester of Study for the fall of 2014

 Welcome to the Semester of Study at DFWI, offered each year during the fall semester at Rensselaer.
 The program is designed for a wide range of students interested in learning how to solve some of our most critical environmental issues.
 Students in the traditional sciences as well as students studying engineering, the social sciences, management, and economics are all encouraged to participate.